-3.4 Width ahead of the rear wheel centre line :
+3.4 Width ahead of the rear wheel centre line:

-- 3.4.1 Bodywork width between the front and the rear wheel centre lines must not exceed 1400mm. - 3.4.2 In order to prevent tyre damage to other cars, the top, forward and outer edges of the lateral extremities of any bodywork more than 450mm ahead of the front wheel centre line and more than 750mm from the car centre line must be at least 10mm thick with a radius of at least 5mm. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris.
+- 3.4.1 Bodywork width between the front and the rear wheel centre lines must not exceed 1400mm. - 3.4.2 In order to prevent tyre damage to other cars any bodywork ahead of the complete front wheel and more than 750mm from the car centre line visible from the side or the front must be at least 10mm thick with a radius of at least 5mm. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris.